Pandya Store: Soundtrack

 Pandya Store's soundtrack is composed by Nakash Aziz and Sargam Jassu.
 The first song "Yaadon Ki Baarat", is an original track but its name is inspired from the 1973 film Yaadon Ki Baaraats title song.
-It is the theme song of the show and is sung by Nakash Aziz.
+It is the theme song of the show and is sung by Mukund Suryawanshi.
 The female version of the song is sung by Pamela Jain.

 The second song "Ishq Ye Haaye Re" is an original track.
 It is the theme song of Gautam and Dhara.
 It is sung by Nakash Aziz.
 The third song "Rait Zara Si" from Atrangi Re, not an original track, is the theme song of Shiva and Raavi.
 It is sung by Arijit Singh and Shashaa Tirupati.